wp-plugins/disable-comments/readme.txt

 == Changelog ==

+= 0.3.5 =
+* Bugfix: Other admin menu items could inadvertently be hidden when 'Remove the "Comments" link from the Admin Menu' was selected.

 = 0.3.4 =
 * Bugfix: A typo on the settings page meant that the submit button went missing on some browsers.
 Thanks to Wojtek for reporting this.